 4. Monitoring and Reporting

-Unlike the Innovator Founder route, the Scale-up route does not require endorsing bodies to undertake any checkpoint action or monitoring for endorsed businesses.
+Unlike the UK Innovator visa, the Scale-up route does not require endorsing bodies to undertake any checkpoint action or monitoring for endorsed businesses.
 This means that once the Scale-up endorsement is granted, there is no need for checkpoint monitoring meetings or on-site visits to assess the progress of the business.

 The absence of such requirements allows businesses to focus on their growth and job creation efforts without the additional administrative burden of regular checkpoints.
 However, it is essential for businesses to maintain their growth trajectory and job creation efforts to ensure they continue to meet the Scale-up endorsement criteria throughout their visa duration.

 While the Scale-up route has fewer monitoring requirements than the Innovator Founder route, endorsing bodies still have the responsibility to withdraw an endorsement if certain conditions are not met.
-Reasons for withdrawing an endorsement in the Scale-up route may include:
+Reasons for withdrawing UK scale-up visa endorsement may include:

 - The applicant fails to maintain contact with the endorsing body as requested.